Mafdet

 In Sekhem, a person is viewed as an energetic system with the physical body at the core.
 However, a Sekhem healer would work more specifically in the energetic system because it is here that illness first begins as a blockage.
 In Sekhem, healing is seen very much as a two-way process and a way of supporting a person during their own healing journey.
 The Sekhem energy is taken by the client at the level of the higher self.

-Sekhem reduces stress, accelerates healing, detoxifies the body and resolves many other conditions without being intrusive.
-The big cats then, are symbolically connected with the evolutionary development of mankind as realised in the human energy system.
+Sekhem reduces stress, accelerates healing and resolves many other conditions without being intrusive.
+Sekhmet then, was immortalised in the body of the Sphinx.